Dell PowerScale SmartSync With Wasabi With Dell ObjectScale

 Creating a Full Restoration Policy

-If you want to restore a full dataset, you will follow the same steps as above for Partial Restore, just removing the Subpath command.
+To restore a full dataset, follow the same steps as above for a partial restoration, just removing the Subpath command.

 --copy-base-target-base-path, which is a Target directory, must be empty.